Seismology101/Notebook/book/Programming_Environment/Mac_Software.md

 ### Applications

-- Stores apps downloaded from App Store and the Internet, such as Chrome/Wechat...
+- Store apps downloaded from App Store and the Internet, such as Chrome/Wechat...

 ### Desktop